Mil0szK/maze_generator_solver/README.md

 ## Maze Generator and Solver

 # Overview
 This project is a maze generator and solver.
-The maze is generated using a recursive backtracking algorithm.
 The maze is created using Prim's Algorithm.
 The maze is displayed using a matplotlib library.
 Visualization contains start and end points, visited cells, and the path from start to end.